Ringdealer/Disasters/README.md

-# Learn to Scrape and Analyze Data
+# Learn to Scrape and Analyze Data with Python

 ## Analyzing Forest Fires